Rats and Gravel: A Match Made in Heaven?

 Sheltering Preferences of Rats

-• Gravel’s Hard Nature: The coarse texture of gravel makes it a less favorable option for nesting.
+• Gravel’s Hard Nature: The rough texture of gravel makes it a tough choice for nesting.

-With these preferences in mind, it becomes evident why a rat might overlook a gravel area when in search of a new dwelling.
+With these preferences, it’s clear why a rat might skip over a gravel area when looking for a new home.

 Gravel as an Unlikely Home Base